finmid/code-challenge-analytics/README.md

 # Brief

-We have a company which processes miscelanious transactions for a few major clients.
+We have a company which processes miscellaneous transactions for a few major clients.
 Company pays out each transaction through the bank partner.
-Revenue earned on every transaction company processes, it is not deducte from actual payment but just tracked with every transaction for reference.
+Revenue is earned on every transaction the company processes, it is not deducted from actual payment but just tracked with every transaction for reference.

 Your task is to build part of reporting pipeline to be executed on a daily basis for company financial performance.